rikulo/rikulo-docs/stream/RSP/Standard_Tags/page.md

 It specifies whether the generated Dart code shall set [the Last-Modified header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) automatically.
 If `compile` is specified, the header is set to when the RSP file is compiled.
 If `start` is specified, the header is set to when the server is started.

 If omitted (default), it won't set the Last-Modified header.
 You can set it with the [:header](header.md) tag with the value you prefer.

+##The dart attribute

+> Optional

+It specifies a snippet of Dart code that will be inserted before the declaration of the request handler.

+    [:page dart="
+    var globalVariable = 123;
+    void globalUtility() {
+      //...
+    }"]

+On the other hand, the [:dart](dart.md) tag specifies the Dart code that will be inserted inside the request handler.